xinzhou93/CS280A/content/Project4.md

 # Overview

+This project explores Neural Radiance Fields (NeRF), a powerful technique for synthesizing novel views of 3D scenes from 2D images.
+The project is divided into several parts, progressively building understanding from simple 2D image fitting to complex 3D scene reconstruction.

+**Part 1** begins with fitting a neural field to represent a 2D image, demonstrating how MLPs with positional encoding can learn continuous functions mapping pixel coordinates to RGB colors.
+I implemented a 4-layer network with L=10 positional encoding and explored how different hyperparameters (frequency levels and network width) affect reconstruction quality.

+**Part 2** extends these concepts to 3D by implementing a full NeRF pipeline for the Lego bulldozer dataset.
+This involved implementing ray generation from cameras, stratified sampling along rays, an 8-layer NeRF architecture with skip connections, and volume rendering with alpha compositing.
+The model successfully reconstructs the 3D scene and enables rendering from novel camera viewpoints.

+**Part 2.6** applies NeRF to my own real-world dataset: a rubber duck photographed with an iPhone.
+This required camera pose estimation using COLMAP, careful dataset filtering to ensure uniform camera distances, and extensive hyperparameter tuning (particularly near/far bounds).
+Despite challenges from real-world complexity, the model achieved ~20 dB PSNR and produces recognizable novel views.

+**Bells and Whistles** implements depth map rendering for the Lego scene, visualizing the 3D geometric structure learned by NeRF through grayscale depth maps that show distance from camera to surfaces.

 # Part 0: Camera Calibration and 3D Scanning
 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">